hernancollazo/obsidian-readonly-note/README.md

 ## Disclaimer & License

-This project is currently a **proof of concept** and is NOT under active development.
+This project was a **PoC** (proof of concept) and is NOT under active development.
 It's not considered stable, and we do **not recommend** using it on documents containing important or irreplaceable information.
 Unexpected behavior may result in data loss or corruption.
 Any use of this code is entirely **at your own risk**.
-If you’re looking for a stable and reliable alternative, check out [https://github.com/Felvesthe/note-locker](https://github.com/Felvesthe/note-locker) — it’s actually really good!
+If you’re looking for a stable and reliable alternative, check out [https://github.com/Felvesthe/note-locker](https://github.com/Felvesthe/note-locker).
+It’s actually really good/stable!

 ## Features